This book is like taking a class in how to estimate materials and labor for residential and commercial electrical construction.

 Like taking a class in how to estimate materials and labor for residential and commercial electrical construction.
 The original version was by an A.S.P.E.
 National Estimator of the Year, using the traditional estimator's tools – pencil, paper and calculator.

-This brand new edition, revised and updated by the senior estimator of a large electrical contracting firm, adds automation to the process.
-Here, it demonstrates how an electronic measuring device with PC interface (also available from Craftsman), can be used to deliver the materials data into estimating software, which uses an up-to-date database of thousands of materials, labor and equipment costs to arrive in minutes at an error-free and reliable cost estimate.
+This edition, revised and updated by the senior estimator of a large electrical contracting firm, adds automation to the process.
+Here, it demonstrates how an electronic measuring device with PC interface can be used to deliver the materials data into estimating software, which uses an up-to-date database of thousands of materials, labor and equipment costs to arrive in minutes at an error-free and reliable cost estimate.

 Table of Contents